-Majors in business administration are built upon a strong liberal arts basis and are recommended for those students who are interested in careers in a wide variety of occupations or for students who plan to attend graduate school in business.
+Majors in business administration are built upon a strong liberal arts basis and are recommended for students who are interested in careers in a wide variety of occupations or who plan to attend graduate school in business.
+You'll benefit from highly credentialed faculty who will mentor you and prepare you to live out your faith in the business world.
 As a department, we recommend experience in the field through credited internships.

 (4 credits) This course covers the basic introduction to financial management and financial accounting, including an understanding of the concepts, principles and practices in these areas.

 Principles of Managerial Accounting

 (3 credits) This course covers the basic concepts, principles and practice in managerial accounting, including the use of accounting in management decision- making.
 Prerequisite: ACC215.

 (2 credits) This course introduces students to marketing terminology; defines the elements necessary in moving a product, service or idea from concept to market sales; and enables students to understand and replicate the marketing process at an entry level.

 (2 credits) This course introduces the student to the basic principles of management.
 It includes the understanding of manager's actions in the work place, on the organization and employees.
 It includes the study of basic management tools and techniques.

 (2 credits) The goal of this course is to provide the student with an introduction to the American legal system from a Christian perspective.
 Emphasis is placed on those topics which are particularly relevant to business and business transactions.

 BUS 300 -

 Principles of Finance *